sdsc-ordes/demo-biomedit-workflow/README.md

 `git clone https://github.com/SDSC-ORD/demo_biomedit_workflow.git && cd demo_biomedit_workflow`

+### Profiles

 To interact with the workflow for development or production, we use different [Nextflow profiles](https://www.nextflow.io/docs/latest/config.html#config-profiles) as follows:

+* `nextflow run -profile standard main.nf`: Run the workflow using the workflow file in the current directory and publicly available containers defined in `conf/containers.yaml`.
+This is the default profile, and the `-profile` option can therefore be omitted.
 * `nextflow run -profile prod main.nf`: Run the containerized workflow using the latest commit on the repository remote and containers from the private registry.

-* `nextflow run -profile dev main.nf`: Run the containerized workflow using the workflow file in the current directory and publicly available containers defined in `conf/containers.yaml`.
+## Execution mode

+By default, the workflow will be executed on each zip file present in the input directory.

+When the option `--listen=true` is provided, the workflow manager will instead listen continuously for filesystem events and trigger execution whenever a new zip file appears in the input directory.

 ## License